US Freelancers Powering a 1.3$ Trillion Economic Surge

 • 47% of freelancers offer high-value skills like programming and consulting.

-• 75% of freelancers earn more than their prior salaried roles.
+• 75% of freelancers earn more than they did in previous salaried roles.

 • 48% of Fortune 500 firms rely on freelancers for critical projects.